AnalogDragon/Taiko-Input/QT-APP/README_EN.md

 - 1 Select the serial port, click upload, and the status will be displayed as `Success` (used to determine if the connection is successful)
 - 2 Reset the preset parameters according to your needs or upload old parameters
     - For modifications based on the old parameters, select `Load Saved`, and then press the upload parameter button
-    - For modifications based on the default configuration, click the desired default configuration button (the two default configurations only differ in drum mapping)
+    - For modifications based on the default configuration, click the desired default configuration button (the two default configurations only differ in taiko mapping)
-- After making modifications, click the download parameter button and confirm if the parameters are reasonable on the drum
+- After making modifications, click the download parameter button and confirm if the parameters are reasonable on the taiko
 - Click the save parameter button

 ## Other Instructions
-- When using single drum hardware, the parameters for the second drum are meaningless
+- When using single taiko hardware, the parameters for the second taiko are meaningless
-- Default configurations may have issues; you can make fine adjustments based on the default parameters to suit your drum
+- Default configurations may have issues; you can make fine adjustments based on the default parameters to suit your taiko
-- The sensor wire sequence of the drum can be remapped through this host computer.
+- The sensor wire sequence of the taiko can be remapped through this APP.